TsarN/codehighp/help/index.md

 This table is subject to change though, since I'm still testing this whole rating thing out.

+## Hardware

+Your submissions are tested on one core of `AMD EPYC 7401P` processor.
+It supports SSE4.2 and AVX2, so you're free to use these instruction sets.

 ## FAQ

 ### Seeing reports